Q's & A's

 39 Do we have to pay for the skippers food?

-We ask that you include the skippers for breakfasts, lunches and snacks on the yacht but they pay their own way for everything else.
+We ask that you include the skippers for breakfasts, lunches and snacks on the yacht, but they pay their own way for everything else, unlike other companies.

 40. Where does the skipper sleep?

-Our skippers have to stay on board for safety and insurance reasons and will sleep either in a spare cabin, in the saloon or on deck.
-Our rooms are private so you will have privacy.
-They will most likely be up and preparing to sail long before our guests surface!
+Our skippers have to stay on board for safety and insurance reasons and will sleep either in a spare cabin, in the saloon, or on deck.
+Our rooms/cabins are private so you will have privacy.
+Skippers will most likely be up and preparing to sail long before our guest's surface!

 41. Will I have to do anything aboard the yacht?